hapax/hapax.github.io/assets/chandra.md

 is equivalent to a temperature is *zero*.
 If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room.
-So, although the hotel model could be modified for more general situations, our three rules describe a *zero temperature Fermi gas*.
+Our three rules thus describe a *zero temperature Fermi gas*.

 ### Bohr's model